 We have never had any serious incidents, and I would very much like to keep it that way!

 I hope the above answers any safety concerns you may have.
-Please feel free to ask any questions on any aspect of your kayaking or RIB experience.
+Please feel free to ask any questions on any aspect of your kayaking experience.
 Please take a look at the FAQ page as well.